MathJSLab/mathjslab-calculator/help/en/inv.md

 * `X = inv (A)`

-Compute the inverse of the square matrix A.
+Compute the inverse of the square matrix `A`.

 In general it is best to avoid calculating the inverse of a matrix directly.
 For example, it is both faster and more accurate to